 The basic test design was pre-determined by MSDE and provided to ETS in the form of the content specific "Test Specs - Test Form Matrix" document presented in Tables 1.2 to 1.6.
-This basic test design document provided direction to session length, item number and type by session, and other form requirements.
+This basic test design document provided information based on specified expectations and the distribution of the number of items by item type for each reporting category.
 How the specific items were placed throughout the forms was left to the collaborative efforts of the ETS and MSDE content specialists.
 Construction of the operational forms was based on test blueprints as approved by MSDE.